Overview

 | Validation | Yes | No | Local development and pipeline checking |

-| Public leaderboard test | No | No | Organizer-side pre-evaluation and public leaderboard ranking |
+| Public leaderboard test | No | No | One organizer-side pre-evaluation run and one equal-contribution component of the final ranking |

-| Private leaderboard test | No | No | Organizer-side final official ranking |
+| Private leaderboard test | No | No | One equal-contribution component of the final official ranking |

 How participants use the released data